Plotting Functions

 SimplicialComplexPlot

 Wrapper type for plotting a planar simplicial complex via Plots.jl.
-Constructed automatically by plot_simplicial; can also be passed directly to plot(::SimplicialComplexPlot).

 source